BlinkyStitt/WyseNynja.github.io/_posts/2015-11-14-freenas-bitcoinxt-testnet.md

 tail -f ~/.bitcoin/testnet3/debug.log | nc bitcoin.dragon.zone 9000
 {% endhighlight %}

-9\.
+11\.
 Return to the first tmux window, start bitcoind, and read the logs:

 {% highlight bash %}
 bitcoind
 tail -n 100 ~/.bitcoin/testnet3/debug.log
 {% endhighlight %}

-10\.
+12\.
 Wait a few minutes for peers to connect to you and for blocks to download.

-11\.
-Check your node's peers:
+13\.
+Check your node for any XT peers:

 {% highlight bash %}
 bitcoin-cli getpeerinfo | grep subver
 {% endhighlight %}

-12\.
+14\.
 Compare your node's block count with [http://ml.toom.im/](http://ml.toom.im/):

 {% highlight bash %}
 bitcoin-cli getblockcount
 {% endhighlight %}

-13\.
+15\.
 You did it!

 [bitcoin_core]: https://github.com/bitcoin/bitcoin